antoinece/antoinece.github.io/src/content/blog/first-post.md

 heroImage: '/vroum.jpg'
 ---

-### What's Vroum Engine ?
+### What is Vroum Engine?

 Vroum Engine is a small physic engine made in C++ .

-### What's in Vroum Engine ?
+### What does Vroum Engine do?

-In Vroum Engine you can :
+In Vroum Engine, you can:
-- apply a forces to an object
+- Apply forces to an object.
-- have colision that uses weight
+- Apply forces to an object.
-- set an object as trigger
+- Set an object as a trigger.

-## How does Vroum Engine apply forces ?
+## How does Vroum Engine apply forces?

-Vroum Engine uses a self made vector2D to apply forces.
-In this scene that simulate a solar systeme using gravity and a starting force we can see planetes turning around a sun.
+Vroum Engine uses a custom Vector2D class to apply forces.
+In this scene, which simulates a solar system using gravity and an initial force, we can see planets orbiting around a sun.

 ---
 <video controls style="width: 100%; height: auto;">